atinfo/awesome-test-automation/javascript-test-automation.md

 - BDD
     * [Jasmine](http://jasmine.github.io/) - Behavior Driven Development testing framework for JavaScript.
 It does not rely on browsers, DOM, or any JavaScript framework.
 Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.
     * [CucumberJS](https://github.com/cucumber/cucumber-js) - Cucumber is a tool for running automated tests written in plain language.Cucumber.js is the JavaScript implementation of Cucumber and runs on both Node.js and modern web browsers.
+- Runners
+    * [Wallaby.js](https://wallabyjs.com/) - Wallaby.js runs your JavaScript tests immediately as you type and displays execution results in your code editor.
+It also provides live test execution and code coverage reports.

 ## Mock frameworks
 * [Sinon.JS](http://sinonjs.org/) - Standalone test spies, stubs and mocks for JavaScript.